bestvit999/Implement-metaheuristic-algos/README.md

 The objective in this problem is to find a binary string that is identical to a specified target

 > So, onemax is a *Combinatorial and Discrete problem*,
-> there are tons of combinations to be found the answer
+> there are tons of combinations of the answer to be found

 ## ONEMAX Solving By Exhaustive Search